What’s Underneath Matters – Triathlon Bra Advice

 What other features are important to look for?

 In addition to wicking and breathable fabric, it is important that a sports bra does not chafe.
 Look for soft, supportive fabric, flat seaming and quality elastic.
-Anita Active’s Momentum bra offers comfortable towelling and ergonomic support with very flat seaming.
+Anita Active’s DynamiX bra offers comfortable towelling and ergonomic support with very flat seaming.

 Avoid styles with a lot of padding at the chest as this will affect drying properties and breathability.
 Look for wide straps to offer evenly-distributed shoulder support.
 A bit of padding in the shoulder straps will add to the bra’s comfort level.